“Knew she couldn’t handle it. Typical Ord.”

 I went to the bathroom, and then made myself some food to eat while I waited.
 I ate out in the lobby, since I didn’t fancy eating in the dark of the crew room.

 The morning crew got there, and after a few brief introductions and hellos, I trudged out to my car.
-The twilight hour between night and dawn made things difficult to make out, and the trees near parking area still clutched at the darkness, not wanting to let go.
+The twilight hour between night and dawn made things difficult to make out, and the trees near the parking area still clutched at the darkness, not wanting to let go.
 I looked over and saw what I thought was a pair of eyes watching me, but when I blinked they were gone.
 I was getting to the point of sleep deprivation where I was starting to see things.
 I headed home, quietly chuckling.
 Now that I knew there really were monsters in night, I couldn’t decide if I was more, or less, scared of the dark.

 It was going to take a few days to get used to working night shifts, and I didn’t envy my future self waking up to what this was going to feel like later.
 I miraculously made it to my apartment without crashing my car into anyone or anything, and went inside.
 After a brief shower I crawled into bed, and promptly fell dead to the world, too tired for the freak out I’d promised myself earlier.

 It was about five hours later when my phone rang.
 My sleep-deprived brain scrambled about, and I tried to pry open gritty eyes to look at my nightstand.
-When that didn’t work, I fumbled blindly for my house phone, finally landing on it on the fourth ring.
+When that didn’t work, I fumbled blindly for my phone, finally landing on it on the fourth ring.

 “Hello?”
 I asked after hitting the button, voice husky and low from sleep.
 I curled my body around the phone, kept my eyes closed, and tried not to fall asleep before the person answered.